West End show as a movie: 5 productions we want to see as a film

 There are many West End productions dazzling audiences across London which are inspired from movies.
-Whether it’s a direct stage adaptation of a film such as Big soon to open at the Dominion Theatre, or a production taking inspiration from a generational classic like All About Eve, it’s clear that a powerful movie often translates well to the stage.
-With original storylines told in numerous productions, we take a look at which West End productions could work well for the silver screen.
+Whether it’s a direct stage adaptation of a film such as Pretty Woman: The Musical or a movie coming to life on stage like 9 to 5, it’s clear that a powerful movie often translates well to the stage.
+With original storylines told in numerous productions, we take a look at which West End shows could work well for the silver screen.

 The Book of Mormon